 Each student organization has it’s own interactive page on The Source with additional organization information and leadership contact information.
 Some academic departments have outside-of-the-classroom involvement opportunities, many of which can be found on The Source as well.

 Benchwarmers is the official Clarke athletics fan club who organize the student fan section for home games, and encourage support at away games.
-Benchwarmers emphasize NAIA Champions of Character guidelines while cheering for the Crusaders!
+Benchwarmers emphasize NAIA Champions of Character guidelines while cheering for the Pride!
 Let’s get rowdy CU!

 The Biology Club is open to all students interested in any aspect of Biology.
 The club works to raise awareness and educate others on environmental issues and new advancements in science, in addition to exploring science in the world around us.